Steganography Explained

 has evolved significantly with digital advancements, making it a powerful tool

-for both legitimate and malicious purposes.
+for legitimate and malicious purposes.

 No comments: